Cybereason/epic-lab/cloud_setup.md

   | grep 'state: READY'

 # create cloudbuild.yaml
-# note: if you want to provide PUBLIC_BASE_URL as well, add another build arg. see proxy/README.md for details.
+# note: if you want to provide PUBLIC_BASE_URL as well, add another build arg, such as:
+#   '--build-arg', 'PUBLIC_BASE_URL=https://example.com',
+# see proxy/README.md for more details.
 echo "
 steps:
 - name: 'gcr.io/cloud-builders/docker'